Connect with us

 Rio Ferdinand

 As honours go, Ferdinand must be one of the most decorated players of the United squad in the 2000s.
-Following two impressive seasons under David O'Leary at United, Ferguson coughed up big money to bring him to Old Trafford in 2002.
+Following two impressive seasons under David O’Leary at , Ferguson coughed up big money to bring him to Old Trafford in 2002.
 Ferdinand would go on to forge a watertight central defensive partnership with Nemanja Vidic, helping the team to four league titles, two League Cups and a Champions League success in the 2000s.

 Ferdinand was an incredibly graceful defender in his pomp.
 He would glide across the turf and make it easy to bring the ball out from the back and link the midfield.
 His one question mark would be his inability to lead to international honours.